 Associate Degree in Nursing (ADN) Degree

 Graduates of this program are educated in the duties and responsibilities of a Registered Nurse in accordance with the Washington Administrative Code.

 The program is designed to meet the needs of LPNs who desire additional education to progress to the role of a Registered Nurse.
-The student will receive the AAS-T degree upon successful completion of all prerequisites, nursing courses, and general educational courses required.
+The student will receive the ADN upon successful completion of all prerequisites, nursing courses, and general educational courses required.
 Students must receive a “B-” or better in all technical courses to satisfy graduation requirements.
 After receiving the degree, the student is eligible to take the NCLEX-RN exam.

 The RN Option program complies with all the guidelines set forth in WAC 246-840-575.
 The curriculum contains theory and clinical experiences in the areas of medical/surgical nursing, obstetric nursing, nursing of children, and psychiatric nursing.
 Clinical experiences will include opportunities for students to have direct involvement in and accountability for nursing care for patients with acute and chronic illnesses.
 Clinical experiences will include opportunities for the student to demonstrate assessment, planning, implementation and evaluation of nursing care of diverse individuals and groups.

 Students are required to carry personal health/medical insurance throughout their clinical rotations.